Holiday rentals in Lochinver

 Running along the eastern end of Lochinver is the town’s main street, where you’ll find local shops, cosy cafes, and restaurants serving pies and fresh seafood.
 The village’s bustling harbour, which supports a busy fish market, is at the southern end.
 Lochinver’s location makes it a great starting point for exploring nearby coastal communities, including Inverkirkaig, Clachtoll, Stoer, Drumbeg, and the rest of the northwest Highland.

-Top things to do in Lochinver
+What are the top things to do in Lochinver?

 Falls of Kirkaig